rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

     Currently, Android does not support the "external" style option.
 *url*
     String - The URL of the page to visit.
-You can use query parameters to pass additional information to the URL (For example, \http://someurl.com?param1=value1&param2=value1\)
+You can use query parameters to pass additional information to the URL (for example, \http://someurl.com?param1=value1&param2=value1\).
 *params*
     Map - Use this to pass parameters to other preference pages.
 If doing this, make sure your page definition method accepts a single parameter (that will be this params map).
 See the page-params-by-href example at the end of this document for more information.
 *page*